Israel-Lebanon conflict explained in 5 charts and maps – DW – 10/06/2024

 Situation along the border

+However, there are growing demands from Israeli hard-liners, including government officials, for broader military objectives, such as establishing a more permanent "buffer zone" in Lebanese territory.

-For instance, Amichai Chikli, Israel's Minister of Diaspora and Combating Antisemitism, has gone so far as to assert, 'Lebanon, despite having a flag and political institutions, does not meet the definition of a country.'
-He added that it is imperative to eliminate enemy populations, emphasizing that doing so is both a security necessity and a moral imperative, as he expressed in a post on X.
+For instance, Amichai Chikli, Israel's minister of diaspora and combating antisemitism, has gone so far as to assert: "Lebanon, despite having a flag and political institutions, does not meet the definition of a country."
+He added that it is imperative to eliminate enemy populations, emphasizing that doing so is both a security necessity and a moral imperative, as he expressed in a post on X, formerly Twitter.

-Israel has consistently called for Hezbollah to withdraw to the Litani River, located about 18 miles north of the border established by the United Nations following the 2006 war.
-The IDF has also ordered residents of 30 villages in southern Lebanon to evacuate further north, beyond the Awwali River, approximately 30 miles from the border."
+Israel has consistently called for Hezbollah to withdraw to the Litani River, located about 30 kilometers (18 miles) north of the Israeli-Lebanese border established by the United Nations following the 2006 war.
+The IDF has also ordered residents of 30 villages in southern Lebanon to evacuate further north, beyond the Awali River.

 Casualties and displacement